deshiJo/CSCG2020/misc/README.md

 volatility -f memory.dmp --profile=WinXPSP2x86 sockets
 ```

-I've also loaded the memory dumps of the three processes in gimp, to see if i can found something on the screen.
-But i only saw an open mspaint process which could have been used to create the fake flag, I've already found.
+We can also load the memory dumps of the three processes in gimp, to see if i can found something on the screen.
+But there was only an open mspaint process which could have been used to create the fake flag.

 The file **TrueCrypt.exe** is also interesting.
 Maybe we have somewhere an encrypted file which contains the flag.
-So again I've used filescan to look at the file handles in the memory dump.
+So again we can use filescan to look at the file handles in the memory dump.
-There was a file named **"\Device\TrueCryptVolumeE\flag.zip"** which could be interesting.
+There was a file named **"\Device\TrueCryptVolumeE\flag.zip"**.
 This seems to be the right file, but we need a password to extract the contained flag.
 With